MCGPPeters/Radix/C#/Design decisions.md

   - If successful, we are END
   - If not, retry and go back to the first step

-Radix assumes the event store properly supports optimistic consurrency
+Radix assumes the event store properly supports optimistic concurrency

 # Communicating to the outside world